martinschaible/rspamd-installation-for-smartermail/README.md

 ### What's next?

 Rspamd needs tweaking to combat against spam.
-New specific modules have to be developed to combat global and country-specific spam and malware.
+New specific rules have to be developed to combat global and country-specific spam and malware.
-For this, i will create a new repository soon.
+I started this already.
+I can find the files [here](https://github.com/martinschaible/rspamd-rules)